scusi/secureShare/README.md

 ### Secure by Design

 _secureShare_ is based on minilock encryption.
-Files are encrypted before sent to the server, encryption keys never leav the local machine.
+Files are encrypted before sent to the server, encryption keys never leave the local machine.

 ### Send once, reach many

 _secureShare_ supports sending the same file to multiple users.

-### ZeroKnowledge
+### nearly ZeroKnowledge

 The _secureShareSever_ has as little information about the client and the content beeing transfereed as possible.

 The server never has access to the content beeing transfered, since it is encrypted end-to-end useing minilock.
-The server does not know the user, all the server knows is the public minilock-EncodeID of users that gets files send.
 The server does not even see the filename, since it is alos protected by minilock encryption.

+The server does not know the user, all the server knows is the public minilock-EncodeID of users.

 ### beeing certain about the sender